 We’re not saying you have to be best friends with everyone else using the space – but if you’re looking at co-working, then you’re thinking about collaboration.
 How does the workspace facilitate this?
 The best ones will have a full events calendar with a wide range of different activities.
 In addition to business-oriented talks and events, are there regular socials for networking?
 Make sure you take a tour (or even better, why not spend a day) just to get a feel for the atmosphere in the place.
 It may seem all pally on socials, but imagine the nightmare of turning up to discover passive-aggressive notes in the fridge!

 Stylish surroundings are all well and good – but how comfortable are the furnishings?
-With most people seated at a computer for most of the day, it’s important that the desks and chair are designed with ergonomics in mind.
+With most people seated at a computer for most of the day, it’s important that the desks and chairs are designed with ergonomics in mind.
 Otherwise, how will you create your best work if you’re worried about a twinge in your back from an uncomfortable chair?